Louis-Billot/dist_sensors/SETUP.md

 i2cdetect -y 1
 ~~~~
 If `i2cdetect` is not found, intall it with `sudo apt-get install i2c-tools`
-If you don't have enough permissions, create a i2c and add your user to it:
+If you don't have enough permissions, create a `i2c` group and add your user to it:
 ~~~~bash
 sudo groupadd --system i2c
 sudo usermod <user-name> -aG i2c